 Section 6: The Executive Board shall hold at least two (2) meetings per year at a time and place anywhere in the State of Louisiana or adjacent contiguous states as it may designate.
 The Executive Board may hold other additional meetings, as it from time to time deems appropriate.
-Notice of meetings of the Executive Board shall be delivered or caused to be delivered to each Board Member by the Secretary of LACA at least seven (7) days prior to the time fixed for the meeting; provided, however, that nothing herein shall be construed to prevent the Officers and Directors from waiving, in writing, notice of any meeting.
-Any Officer or Director who attends an Executive Board meeting without having received notice shall be deemed to have waived the notice requirement, except where an Officer or Director participates in the meeting for the express purpose of objecting to the transaction of business on the grounds that the meeting is not lawfully called or convened.
+Notice of meetings of the Executive Board shall be delivered or caused to be delivered to each Board Member by the Secretary of LACA at least seven (7) days prior to the time fixed for the meeting; provided, however, that nothing herein shall be construed to prevent the Board Members from waiving, in writing, notice of any meeting.
+Any Board Member who attends an Executive Board meeting without having received notice shall be deemed to have waived the notice requirement, except where a Board Member participates in the meeting for the express purpose of objecting to the transaction of business on the grounds that the meeting is not lawfully called or convened.

-Section 7: A majority of the Officers and Directors present at any duly called meeting of the Executive Board shall constitute a quorum for the transaction of business; and a vote of a majority of the Officers and Directors present at any such meeting shall be sufficient to pass or reject any measure of business proposed at the meeting, except for those matters for which a different vote may be specifically prescribed by law, by the Articles of Incorporation, or these By-laws.
-Under no circumstances shall any Officer and Director have more than one (1) vote.
+Section 7: A majority of the Board Members present at any duly called meeting of the Executive Board shall constitute a quorum for the transaction of business; and a vote of a majority of the Board Members present at any such meeting shall be sufficient to pass or reject any measure of business proposed at the meeting, except for those matters for which a different vote may be specifically prescribed by law, by the Articles of Incorporation, or these By-laws.
+Under no circumstances shall any Board Member have more than one (1) vote.
 Under no circumstances shall any Board Liaison have the right to vote on any measure of business before the Executive Board.
-The Executive Board may participate in and hold meetings by means of conference telephone calls or similar appropriate communications equipment, provided that all Officers and Directors participating in the meeting can hear and communicate with each other.
+The Executive Board may participate in and hold meetings by means of conference telephone calls or similar appropriate communications equipment, provided that all Board Members participating in the meeting can hear and communicate with each other.
 Under no circumstances shall members of the Executive Board vote by proxy.
 All individual votes of dissent shall be recorded in the minutes of the meeting, or otherwise filed with the record of proceedings of the Executive Board.

-Section 8: Notwithstanding the foregoing provisions pertaining to meetings, any action required or permitted to be taken at any Executive Board meeting may be taken by unanimous written consent signed by all of the Officers and Directors, and filed with the record of proceedings of the Executive Board.
-Similarly, documents or records, including signatures of Officers or Directors, agents, contractors, and employees, when recorded, reproduced, or transmitted by telephonic facsimile or other electronic or digital means, shall be deemed as valid and acceptable in the furtherance of the activities and business affairs of LACA.
+Section 8: Notwithstanding the foregoing provisions pertaining to meetings, any action required or permitted to be taken at any Executive Board meeting may be taken by unanimous written consent signed by all of the Board Members, and filed with the record of proceedings of the Executive Board.
+Similarly, documents or records, including signatures of Board Members, agents, contractors, and employees, when recorded, reproduced, or transmitted by telephonic facsimile or other electronic or digital means, shall be deemed as valid and acceptable in the furtherance of LACA’s activities and business affairs.

 ARTICLE FIVE: Powers of the Executive Board